TheSudoYT/terraform-aws-palworld/README.md

 - Using the GitHub option will simply instruct the user_data script that runs when the server starts to download PalWorldSettings.ini to the server and place it in `/palworld-server/Pal/Saved/Config/LinuxServer/PalWorldSettings.ini`

 ## Starting From Existing Save Data, Restoring From Backups, or Migrating Servers
+This guide outlines essential processes for starting from existing save data, restoring from backups, or migrating servers using this Terraform module.
+It emphasizes the importance of the DedicatedServerName setting and provides instructions for using both local and S3 bucket backups.

+### Prerequisites
+Before proceeding with backup or restoration processes, you must obtain the `DedicatedServerName` value from your old Palworld server's GameUserSettings.ini file.
+This value is crucial as it corresponds to the directory name containing your .sav files on the old server.

 >[!DANGER]
-> You MUST know the DedicatedServerName value set in your old palworld servers `Pal/Saved/Config/LinuxServer/GameUserSettings.ini` file.
+> It is mandatory to provide the `DedicatedServeName` from the old `Pal/Saved/Config/LinuxServer/GameUserSettings.ini` file.
 This is also the name of the directory from the old server that contained your .sav files.

 >[!NOTE]
 > Using this modules `enable_s3_backups = true` option will backup the `GameUserSettings.ini` file to S3 as well in the event the server is lost.